 - Establishing the wages in any field, job, or area.

-- This guarantees that laborers, whether skilled or not, get paid enough to live through their daily lives.
+- This guarantees that laborers, whether they are skilled or not, get paid enough to live through their daily lives.

 - The act, in its essence, stops exploiting workers since legal action is brought against the company if it fails to pay its labor dues.